ibm-cloud-docs/vpc/lb-overview.md

 ### Private application load balancer
 {: #private-load-balancer}

-A private application load balancer is accessible only to internal clients on your private subnets, within the same region and VPC.
-The private load balancer accepts traffic only from [RFC1918](https://tools.ietf.org/html/rfc1918){: external} address spaces.
+A private application load balancer is accessible through your private subnets that you configured to create the load balancer.

 Similar to a public application load balancer, your private application load balancer service instance is assigned an FQDN.
 However, this domain name is registered with one or more private IP addresses.